raghavTinker/raghavTinker/README.md

 - 👯 I’m looking to collaborate on - Automation projects, Python Projects, Bot projects
 - 🤔 I’m looking for help with - Data Structures and Algorithms
 - ⚡️  Interests - Networking, Dev-Ops, Automation
-- 🍪 Side hustle - iOS App development in Swift
+- 🍪 Side hobby - iOS App development in Swift
 - 📫 How to reach me: raghav.sharma17@outlook.com
 - 😄 Pronouns: He/Him
 - 🥠 Fun fact: Linux is superior than Windows